nixos-asia/website/en/index.md

 - [Twitter / X](https://twitter.com/nixos_asia): We'll post all announcements here.
 - [GitHub](https://github.com/nixos-asia)

-Other venues:

-- [Discord](https://discord.gg/PMHqryBmQU): We recommend this unofficial Discord, if Discord is your preferred way of communication online.

 Also consider taking a look at our sister community, [Functional Programming India](https://functionalprogramming.in/).

 ## Events